tonandrew/AutoFarmCatizen/README.md

 * Mutes all the game sounds that you may find annoying or disturbing

 Known issues:

+      None!

   * ~~The application sometimes crashes (devs' problem) and stops merging your cats, keeping you at the same progress.
-I have no current solution for this, the only hope is that the devs fix it on their side.~~ (seems to be fixed in the [main](https://github.com/RGB-Outl4w/Catizenfarm/blob/rel/release_AutoFarmCatizen_telegramwebviewscript.js) version)
+I have no current solution for this, the only hope is that the devs fix it on their side.~~
+      - (seems to be fixed in the [main](https://github.com/RGB-Outl4w/Catizenfarm/blob/rel/release_AutoFarmCatizen_telegramwebviewscript.js) version)